The Chase Debt module

 The overdue column displays the total value of all invoices that are overdue on this date.

-TIP: Invoice due date = Invoice date + number of days entered in the Payment Due Days box in the Customer Record > Credit Control tab.
+Invoice date + number of days entered in the Payment Due Days box in the Credit Control tab of the Customer Record.

 Follow up column

-This shows the customer's next follow up date.
-This is the earliest date that appears in the Customer Record > Communications tab.
+This shows the customer's next follow-up date.
+This is the earliest date that appears in the Communications tab of the Customer Record.

-NOTE: If you want the latest follow up date to appear, delete the communications with the earlier follow up dates.
+TIP: For the latest follow up date to appear, delete the communications with the earlier follow-up dates.

 [BCB:119:Limitless - 50 Accounts - Customers:ECB]